Mortgage Insurance-Rental Housing for the Elderly (14.138)

 Credentials/Documentation

-The sponsor has an initial conference with the local HUD Multifamily Hub and Program Center to determine the preliminary feasibility of the project before a site appraisal and market analysis (SAMA)application (for new construction projects) or feasibility application (for substantial rehabilitation projects) is submitted.
-An environmental assessment is required for this program.
+Preapplication coordination is required.
+An environmental impact assessment is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the state office or official designated as the single point of contact for additional information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-This program is excluded from coverage under OMB Circular No. A-102.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Required documents can be found in the MAP Guide.

 Application Procedure